Hong Kong Confinement Nanny Interview Questions

 Services and Scope

-Using 8/10/24-hour service period as an example, how would you allocate your daily working time?
+- Using 8/10/24-hour service period as an example, how would you allocate your daily working time?

-Can you assist with breastfeeding?
+- Can you assist with breastfeeding?
 Is there an extra charge for lactation massage?

-Other service details: Can you cook for other family members?
+- Other service details: can you cook for other family members?
 Can you teach childcare techniques to domestic helpers?

 Personality and Childcare Approach

-What are your thoughts on confinement taboos?
+- What are your thoughts on confinement taboos?
 Would you require the mother to strictly adhere to confinement rules?

 Note: Some nannies are more strict and may require the mother to adhere to traditional confinement rules, such as avoiding cold food, not going barefoot, and not going outdoors.
 Mothers with more liberal views should communicate clearly with the nanny during the interview to avoid potential conflicts.

-As a confinement nanny, what do you consider to be your strengths and weaknesses?
+- As a confinement nanny, what do you consider to be your strengths and weaknesses?

 Professional Knowledge